kriegalex/k8s-homelab/ingress/README.md

 kubectl get certificates
 ```

 A certificate `demo-io-tls` should appear in the list with READY state True.
-You can troubleshoot any issues by looking at the CertificateRequests and Orders.
-You can also look at the status of the ClusterIssuer:
+You can troubleshoot any issues by looking at the CertificateRequests, Orders, ClusterIssuer or look at the logs of the cert-manager pod:

 ```
 kubectl get certificaterequests
 kubectl get orders
-kubectl describe clusterissuer letsencrypt-prod
+kubectl describe clusterissuer letsencrypt-prod kubectl -n cert-manager logs cert-manager-XXXX-YY
 ```

 You should then be able to see the "It works!" page when you connect to https://www.demo.io/.